tyy130/linux-battery-tray/README.md

 - **Refresh** - Manually update battery information
 - **Quit** - Close the application

-## Quick Settings & Power Modes

-The tray menu includes a "Quick Settings" submenu with the following options:

-- **Battery Saver**: A quick toggle that immediately switches to the Power Saver profile when active.
-- **Power Mode**: Presets (Performance, Balanced, Power Saver) that can be applied quickly.
-These use `powerprofilesctl` when available.
-- **Customize...**: Opens a dialog where you can edit per-mode values like brightness and dim behaviour; changes are saved to `~/.config/battery-indicator/presets.json`.

-If `powerprofilesctl` is not installed, Power Mode options will not function; brightness changes use `brightnessctl` when available.

-## Battery Health & Smoothing

-- The indicator uses a smoothing window on upower estimates to avoid flickering time estimates and icon changes, especially when the battery has degraded health.
-- If your battery health is below the configured threshold (default 40%), the app will show a dialog with a health warning and suggestions.
-- When the battery is low (below config thresholds), the app increases update frequency to keep information accurate.

 ## Configuration

 Edit `config.py` to customize the behavior: